0ki/fengoffice_old/fengoffice_/readme.txt

 	bugfix: when edit a template if have milestones you can't see tasks.
 	bugfix: don't show members that cannot be used in member selector.

+	feature: Dashboards can be customized by user, and so can their widgets.

 	Since 2.5.0.5
 	----------------
 	bugfix: Tasks grouping by dimension fixed.